ishanavasthi/comments-remover/README.md

 3. Click the "Remove Comments" button to process the code.
 4. The cleaned code will appear in the output box.
 5. Use the "Copy to Clipboard" button to copy the result to your clipboard.

+## Deployment

+The project is live at [https://ishanavasthi.in/projects/comments-remover](https://ishanavasthi.in/projects/comments-remover).

+## Video Demo

 ## Installation